Remembering Jesus | Communion Celebrations

 "How often do you serve communion?"

-We serve communion approximately once monthly, though this may vary based on:
+We serve communion approximately three times a month, though this may vary based on:

 - Holy Spirit leading during services